scylladb/scylla-monitoring/docs/source/procedures/datadog/index.rst

 The integration consists of:

 1. Installing and configuring the Datadog Agent.
+2. Add datadog recording rules.
-2. Loading Scylla dashboard to Datadog.
+3. Loading Scylla dashboard to Datadog.
-3. Optionally load Monitor (Alerts).
+4. Optionally load Monitor (Alerts).

 .. note::  Scylla Cloud users, use and update the proper configuration file.